Our current reseach is to investigate how accessible current music production studios are for visually impaired musicians.

 – How do linear ways of accessing music production software parameters, currently the standard of many accessible software packages, inform or change the creative flow of the music production process?

-Following the adage “Nothing About Us Without Us”, the research is rooted in the disabled community, guided by the insights of a visually-impaired music producer (Jason Dasent) with over 25 years of industry experience.
-Dasent will join PwB, as an integral partner of this research.
+Following the adage “Nothing About Us Without Us”, the research is rooted in the disabled community, guided by the insights of a visually-impaired musician and researcher (James Cunningham).
+James has joined PwB as an integral PhD researcher for this project.

 DAWs see use in a range of pursuits; music production, music composition, audio recording, audio mixing and mastering to name but a few.
 The outcomes of this research, therefore have the potential to impact visually-impaired people working with sound and music in several contexts.
 Furthermore, due to the pervasive nature of accessibility barriers in computing, the research has a potentially global impact.
 The outcomes of the research will contribute knowledge in accessibility studies, technological influence on creativity, and tactile human-computer interaction.